Xsardas665/MTG_Collection/README.md

 │   ├── database.cpp     # Implementation of database operations (SQLite)
 │   ├── main.cpp         # Entry point of the application
 │   └── mainwindow.cpp   # Implementation of the MainWindow class (GUI)
-├── Makefile             # Build instructions for the project └── README.md            # Project documentation
+├── test/                # Source File for gtkmm installation test │   └── test_gtkmm.cpp   # Implementation of Single Window in GTKmm for testing purposes ├── Makefile             # Build instructions for the project └── README.md            # Project documentation
 ```